-For Dr. Hruby, the Board of Directors approved a cash bonus of \$633,386 based on the recommendation of the Compensation Committee.
-In the Compensation Committee's evaluation of Dr. Hruby's contribution to the Company's performance, the following was considered: Dr. Hruby's achievement of development program objectives within budgetary requirements; Dr. Hruby's contribution to key business initiatives; Dr. Hruby's relationships with regulators and current and possible future scientific partners; compliance with government contract requirements; Dr. Hruby's management of the Company's research facility located in Corvallis, Oregon; and Dr. Hruby's substantial role in managing development and procurement contracts with the U.S. government.
+For Dr. Hruby, the Board of Directors approved a cash bonus of \$652,388 based on the recommendation of the Compensation Committee.
+In the Compensation Committee's evaluation of Dr. Hruby's contribution to the Company's performance, the following was considered: Dr. Hruby's role in the Company's performance in the context of corporate goals; Dr. Hruby's achievement of development program objectives within budgetary requirements; Dr. Hruby's contribution to key business initiatives; Dr. Hruby's relationships with regulators and current and possible future scientific partners; compliance with government contract requirements; Dr. Hruby's management of the Company's research and development facility located in Corvallis, Oregon; and Dr. Hruby's substantial role in the performance of development and procurement contracts with the U.S. government.

-The cash bonuses for Dr. Gomez, Mr. Luckshire, Ms. Abrams and Dr. Hruby were paid in March 2021.
+The cash bonuses for Dr. Gomez, Mr. Luckshire, Ms. Abrams and Dr. Hruby were paid in March 2022.